Save thousands of dollars in taxes with a Student Visa

 So, as you can see, having a Student Visa and studying for more than six months can save you thousands of dollars… it’s well worth considering one of our longer courses to minimize your tax.

-If you are a Work and Holiday Maker and you earned $18,200 within the financial year, you will have to pay 15% in taxes.
-This means paying $2,730 to the ATO.
+If you are a Work and Holiday Maker, you will have to pay 15% from the first dollar you earn.
+If you earned $18,200 within the financial year, you will have to pay $2,730 to the ATO.

 Before deciding which type of visa you want to apply for and the length you wish to stay in Australia, take the time to think about it because it is an important decision.